 Brahma Breed Description

-Brahmas arrived in the UK around 1840-1850.
-The name Brahma is from the river Brahmaputra in India although the species was created in America from large feather legged birds known as Shanghais.
-Shanghais were originally imported from China in the 1840s.
-These were crossed with Grey Chittagongs from India which consequently produced the pea comb and beetle brow that we see in all Brahma today.
-They are calm birds that have broad, deep bodies, full breast and long powerful feathered legs.
-The feet are covered with abundant soft feathers which produces lovely big floppy looking feet.
+Brahmas arrived in the UK around 1840-1850 but their name is derived from the river Brahmaputra in India.
+The breed was created in America in the 1840s from large feather legged birds called Shanghais which were originally imported from China.
+The beetle brow and pea comb that we see in all Brahma today came from crossing the Shanghais with Grey Chittagongs from India They are calm birds that have broad, deep bodies, full breast and long powerful feathered legs.
+Abundant soft feathers cover their feet which makes them look rather large.
 They have a small head for such a large bird and the face is smooth and free from feathers.
 These birds have large, prominent eyes, short strong beak and a triple or pea comb and small wattles.
 The brow is broad which produces heavy or beetle eyebrows.

-They are one of the largest breeds of chicken and are often called ‘The King Of Chicken Breeds’.
-In common with all male chickens, the Brahma cockerel is a stunning bird.
+Due to being the largest breeds of chicken they are often referred to as the King of Chickens.
+As with all male chickens, the Brahma cockerel is a stunning bird.
 A Brahma comes in large fowl (very) and bantam sized birds.
-They are distinguished from the Cochin which is a similar sized bird by its pea comb.
+Brahma are similar to Cochin except they have a pea comb and having a more upward curve to the tail.

 They are not suitable for very muddy situations due to their feathered feet.
 As they have such huge amounts of feather they can also get quite soggy in the rain.